ndb796/Python-Competitive-Programming-Team-Notes/README.md

-## Python Competitive Programming Team-Notes
+## Python Competitive Programming Team Notes

 * This repository is a python library for PS(Problem-Solving) Competition.
 * When you need an implementation of a specific algorithm, please let me know.